BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/eos-icons.md

 ---
-title: Eos-Icons
+title: Eos Icons
-description: How to install and configure Eos-Icons for Blade Icons.
+description: How to install and configure Eos Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Eos-Icons]
+breadcrumbs: [Documentation, Families, Eos Icons]
 ---

 ## Installation